IVF Embryo Development: Your Day by Day Guide

 Prior to your embryo transfer, the embryos will be assessed to determine that they have reached the ideal developmental milestones.
 For day 3, this will require the embryos to have divided to between 6-10 cells.
 For day 5, the embryo will ideally have reached the blastocyst stage.
 If the embryos have failed to reach these milestones, then they are determined non-viable, and have stopped developing at an earlier stage.
 On average, approximately 40% of fertilised eggs will reach the blastocyst stage.

 Although it may be difficult, try not to put too much focus on the grades of your embryos.
-There is very little difference in the pregnancy rates of a grade 1 or grade 2 embryo, and the scientists are highly trained to select the best embryo for your treatment.
+All embryos we transfer have a chance to result in a pregnancy and the scientists are highly trained to select the best embryo for your treatment.

 Embryo Transfer (Days 3 or 5)